TikTok has changed the default privacy setting for all registered accounts ages 13-15 to private to improve child safety.

 Additional changes introduced to promote a safe experience for TikTok’s younger users include:

-• Tightening the options for commenting on videos created by those ages 13-15.
-These users can now choose between Friends or No One for their account; the Everyone comment setting is being removed.
+• The application has now made strict options for commenting on videos created by users under the age of 15.
+These users can now opt between Friends or No One for their account; the ‘Everyone’ comment setting is being removed.

-• Changing Duet and Stitch settings to now make these features available on content created by users age 16 and over only.
-For users ages 16-17, the default setting for Duet and Stitch will now be set to Friends.
+• The application has now made Duet and Stitch features available for content created by users of age 16 and above only.
+For users aged 16-17, the default setting for Duet and Stitch features will now be set to Friends.

 • Allowing downloads of videos that have been created by users 16 and over only.
 Other users can decide whether they want to allow downloads of their videos, though for users ages 16-17 the default setting will now be changed to Off unless they decide to enable it.